T-Srikanth/side-projects/mitm_wg/README.md

 - Now the client container can use the `wg0.conf` to establish a tunnel.

 ## Steps to implement
-- Copy `docker-compose.yml` and `start.sh` files on to a docker host.
+- Copy `docker-compose.yml` and `start.sh` files onto a docker host.
 - Make `start.sh` executable.
 - Run `docker-compose up -d`